Recall of MPs Act 2015: Details

 Sections 7–11 outline the procedure whereby the petition is forwarded by the electoral returning officer for the constituency to the MP's constituents for ratification, approval by 10 per cent of the registered electors triggering the loss of the MP's seat and a by-election.

 Section 15 confirms that the seat becomes vacant if the petition is successful, if it has not already been vacated by disqualification or death, or otherwise.

-Sections 16–22 make further provisions, including outlawing forecasts of the outcome of active recall petitions which are based on statements from or surveys of potential signatories.
+Sections 16–22 make further provisions, including prohibiting forecasts of the outcome of active recall petitions which are based on statements from or surveys of potential signatories.

-Suspensions imposed by the Independent Expert Panel (established 2020) originally could not trigger recall.
-This oversight was addressed by an amendment to the Standing Orders of the House of Commons passed in October 2021 requiring the Committee on Standards to recommend suspension if asked to do so by the Panel.

 Recall procedure

+If an MP has been convicted of a criminal offence which would make them eligible for recall, they are not subject to recall until all of their appeals have been exhausted.
+In such a case, the courts are obliged to inform the Speaker of any progress made during the appeal.

-Once one of the conditions outlined in the act is fulfilled, the Speaker informs the petitions officer of the constituency (in most cases this would be the returning officer or acting returning officer).
+Once one of the conditions outlined in the act is fulfilled, the Speaker informs the petitions officer of the constituency; in most cases this would be the returning officer or acting returning officer.
 The petitions officer is then required to make the practical arrangements for the petition so as to open the proceedings within ten working days after the Speaker's notification.
-This involves selecting up to ten signing locations where petitioners can sign in person, these function in a similar manner to election polling stations.
+This involves selecting up to ten signing locations where petitioners can sign in person, in a similar manner to election polling stations.
 As with votes in elections, voters are able to sign via post or proxy.
 Campaigning for or against recalling the MP is regulated by spending restrictions.

 The petition remains open for six weeks.
-No ongoing tally is reported by the petitions officer and it is not revealed if the required threshold of 10 per cent of eligible voters threshold has been reached until the close of the petition period.
+No ongoing tally is reported by the petitions officer, and it is not revealed whether the required threshold of 10 per cent of eligible voters has been reached until the close of the petition period.
 During the petition period the MP remains in office.
 If the petition is successful the seat becomes vacant and by-election procedures begin.
 The recalled MP is permitted to stand in the by-election.

 If the MP vacates the seat, or a general election is called, the recall is halted and the petition ends.

-Recall petitions made under the act

-A recall petition was not triggered in the case of Rob Roberts' six-week House suspension in May 2021 for sexual misconduct, as this case was judged by the Independent Expert Panel rather than the Committee on Standards.
-A Standing Order passed in October 2021 amended the Act to cover such cases, but a vote on applying this revision retrospectively to Roberts failed.
+The Electoral Commission reviewed the processes involved in the unsuccessful 2018 recall petition, as well as in the two successful recalls in 2019.
+They found that the three petitions had been carried out effectively and there were no significant problems or indications of fraud, but they identified a number of practical challenges linked to the availability of signing places, the length of the recall period, and the transparency of the process.

+List of recall petitions

+Potential petitions not held

+In addition to the recall petitions that were initiated, there have been several occasions where an MP was found to have committed serious misconduct or a criminal act, but the recall process was not initiated due to subsequent events or for other reasons.